ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Definitions
 Below are all definitions related to an Action.
-- Action - Has three parts:
+- Action — Has three parts:
   - the event, or condition, that triggers the action,
   - the action taken (running some code),
   - and the user on whom the action is performed.
-- Actioner -
+- Actioner —
-- Actionee -
+- Actionee —
-- Actioning a user -
+- Actioning a user —
+- Time-based — Time-based actions have a duration, as opposed to instantaneous actions.
+Once expired, a time-based action will no longer be considered active and will not affect the user.
+However, you can apply a time-based action to a user indefinitely with no end date.
+An action that prevents login must be time-based.

+    A time-based action is one that may be cancelled or modified, unlike an instantaneous action, which cannot be.
+An example of an instantaneous action would be a reward, such as sending a user a coupon.

-- Temporal -
+- Webhook —
+- Option — .
+Time-based actions do not use Options.
-- ... -
+- Localization

 ## Types of User Actions
 Add a table of the types: